wasquith-usgs/percSVexp/gwanalog/README.md

 Late testing (October 2019) seems to indicate that the seed setting is not holding some output results entirely constant compared to the period of original code development in January 2019.
 Concerning the author's computational infrastructure, R versions at the minimum have changed or some other nuance is present.
 To add in showing reproducibility of sorts, several screen shots are shown.
 The first two both use a seed of 1 and the next three use seeds of 2, 3, and 4, respectively.
 The files are located at `./percSVexp/www` with file names `ProbSVMexp_Seed1runA.png`, `ProbSVMexp_Seed1runB.png`, `ProbSVMexp_Seed2run.png`, `ProbSVMexp_Seed3run.png`, and `ProbSVMexp_Seed4run.png`.

+Lastly, there is a part of the script that is used to study the performance of _random samples_ having a sample size equaling the number of support vectors.
+The random drawing occurs at the line containing `set <- sample(ix, size=svm.n, replace=FALSE)`.
+Because the sample size changes in variable `svm.n`, it is a little difficult to make fully reproducible results.
+The following screenshots can be used as a reference and perhaps special attention made to comparison of the first two: `*ProbSVMexp_Seed1run[A|B].png`.

 ### Seed = 1 (Run A)

 <img src='/www/ProbSVMexp_Seed1runA.png'  width='900' align="middle" />